 Effects of Food Coloring for Dogs

 If your dog eats an unsafe artificial food color, it can lead to severe health issues that are artificial colors should be avoided.
-Fruit-colored is not toxic as they are natural.
+Fruit-colored are not toxic as they are natural.

 Can it Kill Your Dog?

-Food coloring can lead to diseases, even if it does not cause instant death, leading to deadly diseases: cancer and skin infection.
-Because they overtime accumulate in dogs’ bodies.
+Food coloring can lead to diseases, even if it does not cause instant death, leading to deadly diseases: cancer and skin infection because they accumulate in dogs’ bodies.